dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 Lets say we have two different Drupal projects that are going to use Apache to serve files over the web.

-And use this exact example as our basis for our new Dockerfiles for our projects.
+And use this exact example as the basis for our new Dockerfiles for each projects.

 One of these projects also has to support HTTPS.

-So there are several ways how we could approach this problem to solve it.
+So there are several ways how we could approach this problem and solve it.

-We just use this unmodified example Dockerfile for our project that doesn't need HTTPS support and create a Docker image from it.
+We just use this exact example for our project that doesn't need HTTPS support and create a Docker image from it.

-And for the other project we make a copy from this example Dockerfile and modify it by adding some commands that enables TLS for Apache.
+And for the other project we make a separate copy from this Dockerfile and modify it by adding some commands that enables TLS for Apache.

-But by doing so, Apache will be also installed during the build process if we build an image from the modified Dockerfile.
+But by doing so, Apache will be installed each time we build an image for our project.

-So the more efficient and better way to do it is to use this unmodified example Docekrfile as our base image for the new image that requires HTTPS support.
+So the more efficient way to do it, is to use this unmodified example Docekrfile as our base image for the new image that requires HTTPS support.

-In that way the build process is relatively short for the other project, because the process installing Apache has to occur only once.
+In that way the build process is relatively short for the other project, because Apache is installed only during when we build the base image.

 The fifth line is just there to tell who is the maintainer of the image.
 This metadata will be directly stored on the image and can be queried any time.

-On line eight, eleven and fourteen, we can see a RUN instruction, which is the most common instruction in a Dockerfile.
+On line eight, eleven and fourteen, we can see the RUN instruction, which is the most common instruction in the Dockerfile.
 RUN instruction executes a command and commits the change to filesystem back into your image.

-One important and very useful property of Dockerfile that you should be aware of is that every instruction in your Dockerfile is by default cached.

-This means for example if your build requires many instructions to run and some may take a very long time to finish.
-So
+If you have not yet noticed then you can see that on line eleven we execute apt-get install with the -y flag, so the build process wouldn't be interrupted,

+Line seventeen informs Docker Engine that the Apache is running inside the container and is listening on port 80.
+This is useful if your services running in multiple containers need to talk to each other and by exposing a fixed port, they can easily discover each other.

+The last instruction is the entrypoint for your container.
+In this example Apache will be started in the foreground if you launch the container.
+As long as the resulting process lives, the container will also stay running.
+If the process is killed inside the container, the container will also stop.

 ---